es92/zkApp-data-replicator/README.md

 ## Things that could be done

+* Make a test app; consider if you pay more than the last person, you decide what data is in the account
+  * Why: Make sure this all works from end to end, including wmina / replicator running remotely

+* Create a Wrapped_Mina that uses GraphQL
+  * Why: Then this code can actually interact with the real blockchain

 * Implement a merkle tree type; merkle root is stored on chain, data stored on replicator.
   * Why: then the zkApp can enforce rules on changes to the database

-* Move the wrapped replicator to the cloud with socket.io
-  * Why: then the replicator is actually useful for multiple nodes to interact with

-* Create a Wrapped_Mina that uses GraphQL
-  * Why: Then this code can actually interact with the real blockchain

 * Require users to pay the replicator
   * Why: To prevent DDOS and create a payment model for the replicator